Active Whitening Charcoal Toothpaste

 Because it’s so porous, activated charcoal is sometimes used in emergency rooms to treat certain kinds of poisoning and overdose.

 By “soaking up” the poison, charcoal prevents it from being absorbed into the stomach.
-By this logic, some people believe activated charcoal can also be used to soak up toxins in the body (or in this case, stains on the teeth).
+By this logic, some believe activated charcoal can also be used to soak up toxins in the body (or in this case, stains on the teeth).

 But is it a good idea to use toothpaste that contains activated charcoal?
-And will the ingredient really whiten and “detox” teeth?
+And will the ingredient whiten and “detox” teeth?
 As of today, there aren’t any long-term studies on activated charcoal as an ingredient in toothpaste.

 What to Know Before Try Charcoal Toothpaste

-Remember that charcoal is an abrasive ingredient and frequent use could wear down the enamel on your teeth.
+Remember that charcoal is an abrasive ingredient, and frequent use could wear down the enamel on your teeth.

 That’s why certain people should avoid activated charcoal toothpaste altogether.